Syria FM links talks on south to US withdrawal from border area - Journal du Cameroun

 “We have not yet entered into negotiations over the southern front,” Syria’s Foreign Minister Walid Muallem said at a press conference in Damascus.

-“The indicator will be the withdrawal of the United States from our land in al-Tanaf” near the Iraqi and Jordanian borders, Muallem said.
+“The indicator will be the withdrawal of the United States from our land in At-Tanaf” near the Iraqi and Jordanian borders, Muallem said.

 “Don’t believe anything that is said about an agreement on the south until you see that the United States has withdrawn its forces from the At-Tanaf base,” he said.